andy-schulz/thekla_outdated/docs/getting_started/FIRST_TEST_CASE.md

 ---
-title: First Test Case
+title: The Test Spec
 parent: Getting Started
 has_children: false
-nav_order: 2
+nav_order: 3
 ---

-# Quick Start Guide
+# Create the Test Spec

 The fastest way to get started is by downloading the [Thekla Examples](https://github.com/andy-schulz/thekla-examples) repository